Gladouu/Pulmonary-Embolism/API/README.md

 ##### Download the data
 In order to test this application, you must have CTPA in DICOM format.
 If you want, it's possible to find some in open-source, like the FUMPE dataset available [here](https://www.kaggle.com/datasets/andrewmvd/pulmonary-embolism-in-ct-images).

 This is only a suggestion but this dataset will allow you to have the original DICOM and Ground Truth, to visualize the Pulmonary Embolism.
 We suggest the [ITK-Snap](http://www.itksnap.org/pmwiki/pmwiki.php?n=Main.HomePage) visualization software.
-You just have to drag and drop the DICOM images, as well as the segmentation (you should select load as main segmentation).
+You just have to drag and drop the DICOM images, as well as the segmentation (you should select load as main segmentation for overlap).

 ##### Preprocessing the data
 For testing this API, you have to create a zip file from your DICOM images.

 ##### Testing
-The API is available on your favorite browser at : [127.0.0.1:8000/docs](127.0.0.1:8000/docs)
+The API is available on your favorite browser at : [127.0.0.1:8000/docs](http://127.0.0.1:8000/docs)